junxit/us-congress-bills-111/metadata.md

 - 2009-10-21 — Introduced in Senate
 - 2009-10-21 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2009-10-21 — Sponsor introductory remarks on measure.
 (CR S10642-10643)
+- 2009-12-16 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-03-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2010-03-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2010-03-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 335.